 The Department of Environmental Protection manages New York City’s water supply and wastewater treatment and provides all water consumption information to properties eligible and covered under LL84.
 Only properties with an Automatic Meter Reader installed for an entire calendar year are required to benchmark their water consumption.

-The amount of greenhouse gas emissions released by a property into the atmosphere (as a result of energy consumption), divided by the property's square footage.
-Emissions are displayed in kilograms of carbon dioxide equivalent per square foot (kgCO2e/sq.ft.).
+A property's greenhouse gas emissions released into the atmosphere (as a result of energy consumption), divided by the property's square footage.

 How do you show greenhouse gas emissions?

-To provide a useful comparison of greenhouse gas (GHG) emissions across all of New York's properties, we use GHG intensity.
-GHG emissions are displayed in kilograms of carbon dioxide equivalent per square foot (kgCO2e/sq.ft.).
-Carbon dioxide equivalent is a universal unit of measure that combines the quantity and global warming potential of each greenhouse gas.
-Total GHG emissions refer to the emissions associated with onsite fuel generation and offsite purchases of electricity, district stream, district hot water, or district chilled water.
+To provide a useful comparison of greenhouse gas (GHG) emissions across all of New York's properties, we use GHG Intensity.
+GHG emissions are expressed in metric tons of carbon dioxide equivalent (MTCE), a universal unit of measure that combines the quantity and global warming potential of each greenhouse gas.
+Total GHG Emissions refers to the emissions associated with onsite fuel generation and offsite purchases of electricity, district stream, district hot water, or district chilled water.